-Residents are advised to make sure any Christmas treats and other food they buy is purchased from a business registered to sell food, even if it is a small operation they see on Facebook.
+Residents planning Christmas parties are being advised to make sure any treats and other food they buy is purchased from a business registered to sell such goods, even if it is a small operation they see on Facebook.

-West Lancashire Borough Council wants people to be careful as it is aware of a trend in small food operators increasingly advertising their services on Facebook and other social media.
+West Lancashire Borough Council wants people to be careful as it is aware that small food operators increasingly advertising their services on Facebook and other social media.

 A number of these are selling Christmas cakes and other festive party food.